Handley Page Hampden: Survivors

-Recovered from a crash-site in Russia in 1991, the aircraft is being reconstructed at the Michael Beetham Conservation Centre at the Royal Air Force Museum Cosford.
+Recovered from a crash-site in Russia in 1991, the fuselage of the aircraft was reconstructed at the Michael Beetham Conservation Centre at the Royal Air Force Museum Cosford.
+The wings are in storage.
 During the Second World War, it served with No. 144 Squadron RAF, part of Coastal Command.
 In September 1942, the squadron was transferred to the Kola Peninsula in northern Russia to help protect the Arctic convoys.
 While in transit over Finland, P1344 accidentally flew close by a German airfield and was shot down by two scrambled Messerschmitt Bf 109s.
 It crashed in a wooded area of the Kola Peninsula, with three crew members killed and two taken prisoner.
 After its recovery by another party, the RAF Museum gained ownership of the aircraft in 1992.
 It was reported in 2016 that, with the help of volunteers, work on the fuselage could be completed by 2018.

-An update in October 2020 stated that "aircraft now has all four fuselage components fully assembled, attached and painted in its original 144 Squadron colour scheme and serial number".
-It was expected to be moved to the RAF Museum London.
+In July 2025 the reconstructed fuselage went on public display at the RAF Museum, Hendon.